Bubu (fish trap): Terminology

-Bubu is the term used among a lot of Southeast Asian languages, such as Malay, Indonesian, Kadazandusun, Mendriq, and many more.
+Bubu is the term used among a lot of Southeast Asian languages, such as Malay, Indonesian, Kadazan-Dusun, Mendriq, and many more.
 It is unclear where the word comes from, but it is rooted all the way from at least Proto-Malayo-Polynesian as other languages inherited from it also use similar words such as Malagasy (vovo), Javanese (wuwu), Sundanese (buwu), and Tagalog (bubo), all referring to the same thing.

-In the Minangkabau and Orang Rimba languages, they use 'lukah' instead to refer to this type of fish trap.
+In the Minangkabau and Orang Rimba languages, they use lukah instead to refer to this type of fish trap.

 Characteristics

 The narrow funnel entry of a bubu allows for the fish to enter but not leave the trap.

 The bubu comes in various shapes, with the common characteristic being its basket-like build and the funnel entry.
 The shape is usually either cyllyndrical, boxed, or semi-cyllyndrical, depending on its usage.
-The most common form is a long cyllindrical shape, placed along the river flow to trap oncoming fish, with its length varying from 45 centimeters (18 inches) to 240 centimeters (96 inches) or more.
+The most common form is a long cyllindrical shape, placed along the river flow to trap oncoming fish, with its length varying from 45 centimetres (18 inches) to 240 centimetres (96 inches) or more.
 Trapping larger fishes require larger bubus, and some bubus could even catch up to 12 1.5 kilogram fish at once.

 It is traditionally and most commonly made from various types of soft thin wood such as rattan, bamboo, and palm leaf midrib.
 However, some modern variants are made using metal wires, usually repurposed from old wire fences.
 However, metal traps are prone to corrosion which may lead to pollution and cause fish to avoid the trap, compared to materials such as wood.

 Plastic bottles turned into bubu traps used in Haikou, China.

 In China, people have created modern iterations of the concept using plastic bottles, although this raises concerns relating to microplastic pollution in the waters.

 Some bubus are used without bait, while other employ different types of natural bait including fermented palm kernel which attract fishes by its distinct scent.

+The design of the bubu has also been used as architectural inspiration, such as for the Putra Heights LRT Station in Selangor, Malaysia.